 canola oil shelf life

-Like all other fat products, this oil can, of course, spoil as well.
+Like olive oil, cooking oils or all other fat products, this oil can, of course, spoil as well.
 It will not happen in a way that it becomes dangerous to health.

 Canola oil will simply become rancid over time, just like all other oils.
 This is an unavoidable process, and it will be a sure sign that you need to buy fresh packaging.
 Here is all the information you need about the durability of this product.